ai-eryany/ai-eryany/README.md

 # Hello There 👋
-My name is Aiman.
-I am a cancer.
-I enjoy sunsets, long walks on the beach, and coding.

-# Welcome to my GitHub Account
-I am a MERN Full-Stack developer on a life journey to understand the purpose of programming and create awesome apps while I am at it.
+Hey, I’m Aiman.
+I’m a Cancer.
+I like sunsets, long walks on the beach, and tearing into some hardcore code.
+Throw in a good mystery to solve, and I’m there.
+I am trying to understand the purpose of programming and create awesome apps while I am at it.

+## Welcome to my GitHub Account

 ## My Editor
 When it Comes to writing code, I use Vscode with a minimal setup